ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

 # Introduction {#intro}

 Remote attestation is a security mechanism based on trusted hardware (e.g., TPM, TEE), allowing remote verifiers to cryptographically verify the integrity of the target device's software configuration, hardware state, and runtime environment.
-The RATS protocol can effectively prove the overall security of the endpoint.
+Hence, remote attestation can effectively prove the overall security state of the endpoint.
-Security channel protocols (e.g., TLS, QUIC, IPSec, SSH, etc.) establish end-to-end secure channels based on the authentication of the endpoint's legitimate identity and secure key negotiation, ensuring the security of network communication.
+Secure channel protocols (e.g., TLS, QUIC, IPSec, SSH) establish end-to-end secure channels based on the authentication of the endpoint's legitimate identity and secure key negotiation, ensuring the security of network communication.
-By organically combining remote attestation protocols with security channel protocols and establishing automatic associations between them, it is possible to achieve a logical binding of endpoint security and network security, ensuring dual verification and protection of the endpoint identity and endpoint system security in secure connections.
-AttestedTLS is currently an important related work in the industry, and other similar works include binding remote attestation with credential issuance (e.g., certificates, OAuth tokens, etc.) to achieve security enhancement.
+By organically combining remote attestation protocols with secure channel protocols and establishing cryptographic binding between them, it is possible to achieve a logical binding of endpoint security and network security, ensuring dual verification and protection of the identity and state of the endpoint in secure connections.
+Attested TLS {{-tls-a1}} {{-tls-a2}} is currently an important related work in the industry, and other similar works include binding remote attestation with credential issuance (e.g., certificates {{-csr-a}}, OAuth tokens, etc.) to achieve security enhancement.

-However, in some scenarios, the above binding may not always be possible.
+However, in some scenarios, the above binding may not be possible.
 For example:

 * Scenario 1: When tenants in a public cloud/compute cluster deploy workloads, they need to first verify their runtime environment's security through remote attestation before requesting KMS to assign application-layer data keys to the VM/compute node where the workload resides.